port-labs/port-docs/docs/build-your-software-catalog/define-your-data-model/setup-blueprint/setup-blueprint.md

 Blueprints can be used to represent any asset in your software catalog, for example:

-- Microservices;
+- Microservices
-- Packages;
+- Packages
-- Package versions;
+- Package versions
-- CI jobs;
+- CI jobs
-- K8s Clusters;
+- K8s Clusters
-- Cloud accounts;
+- Cloud accounts
-- Cloud environments;
+- Cloud environments
-- Developer environments;
+- Developer environments
-- Service deployment;
+- Service deployment
-- Pods;
-- VMs;
+- Pods
-- etc.
+- VMs

 In this [live demo](https://demo.getport.io/dev-portal) example, we can see the DevPortal Builder page with all of the blueprints. 🎬